 Gonorrhea can spread to the blood or joints.
-This condition can be life threatening.
-In addition, people with gonorrhea can more easily contract HIV, the virus that causes AIDS.
+This condition can be life-threatening.
+In addition, people with gonorrhea can more easily contract HIV –– the virus that causes AIDS.
 HIV-infected people with gonorrhea can transmit HIV more easily to someone else than if they did not have gonorrhea.

-What is the treatment for Gonorrhea?
+What is the Treatment for Gonorrhea?

-How can Gonorrhea be prevented?
+How Can Gonorrhea be Prevented?

-The surest way to avoid transmission of STDs is to abstain from sexual intercourse, or to be in a long-term mutually monogamous relationship with a partner who has been tested and is known to be uninfected.
+The surest way to avoid transmission of STDs is to abstain from sexual intercourse or to be in a long-term mutually monogamous relationship with a partner who has been tested and is known to be uninfected.

 Latex condoms, when used consistently and correctly, can reduce the risk of transmission of gonorrhea.

-Any genital symptoms such as discharge or burning during urination or unusual sore or rash should be a signal to stop having sex and to get tested immediately.
+Any genital symptoms such as discharge or burning during urination or an unusual sore or rash should be a signal to stop having sex and to get tested immediately.
 If a person has been diagnosed and treated for gonorrhea, he or she should notify all recent sex partners so they can be tested and be treated.
 This will reduce the risk that the sex partners will develop serious complications from gonorrhea and will also reduce the person’s risk of becoming re-infected.
-The person and all of his or her sex partners must avoid sex until they have completed their treatment for gonorrhea
+The person and all of his or her sex partners must avoid sex until they have completed their treatment for gonorrhea.

 If you have additional questions, or you would like to schedule a test, please contact us.
 Calls are always confidential.

-Call us now at (844) 394-8520 and get tested today!
+Call us now at 1 (833) 522-0942 and get tested today!